 — Brown Bag Clothing (@bbclothing) January 11, 2017

 On the flipside, smaller brands with selective prizes may be an area for compers to look at for better chances of winning a prize.
 For example Dogs Today were on just 86 RTs for their Secret Life Of Puppies book prize, whilst OMMactive had attracted just 54 entries for a fitness top.

 Now it’s not as though finding the above giveaways was difficult.
 They’re all on the #WinItWednesday hashtag and in theory at least should have been found by comping groups.
-So the fact that there are still some prizes with <100 entries is promising.
-Whether that's the case at the end of play is another matter (we will try and update the numbers).
+So the fact that there are still some prizes with <100 entries is promising. whether that's the case at end of play another matter (we will try and update numbers).

 — Dogs Today (@Dogs_Today) January 11, 2017